Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Estimate Of Stationary Probabilities

-We split the interval from 0 to 1 as follows: for all $b\in\cA$, we assign intervals $r(b)$ of length $\min \sets{q_\U(b), q_\V(b) }$, in the following order: we first stack the above intervals corresponding to $b\in G_\U\cap G_\V$ (in any order) starting from 0, and then we put in the intervals corresponding to all other symbols.
+While the following description appears verbose, Fig. \ref{interval}. (b) represents the description pictorially.
+Specifically, the chains $\sYo$ and $\sYt$ are coupled as follows.
+We generate a number $U_{j1}$ uniformly distributed in $[0,1]$.
+Given $(\Zo_j \text{ and } \Zt_j)$ with suffixes $\U$ and $\V$ respectively in $\Gtilde$, we let $G_\U\in\cA$ (and $G_\V$ similarly) be the set of symbols in $\cA$ defined as in~\eqref{eq:gu}.
+We split the interval from 0 to 1 as follows: for all $a\in\cA$, we assign intervals $r(a)$ of length $\min \sets{q(a|\U), q(a|\V) }$, in the following order: we first stack the above intervals corresponding to $a\in G_\U\cap G_\V$ (in any order) starting from 0, and then we put in the intervals corresponding to all other symbols.
 Now let,

 Let